dzackgarza/Notes/Conferences/UMD Geometry Festival/Talk2.md

 $$
 where $\rho_J$  is such that $\mathrm{Ricc}_{\rho_J, J} = \omega$.

 Recovers something about Kahler-Einstein metric, the moment map can also be roughly seen as a Kahler-Ricci potential.
 Yields some logarithmic variant of the Kahler-Ricci flow.
+See the Dehn functional, Donaldson framework.